-- F. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the complainant, unless otherwise agreed to by the complainant. - G. A complainant may appeal the superintendent or designee's decision to a hearing officer designated by the district to hear the appeal by filing a written notice of appeal with the superintendent on or before the tenth (10th) calendar day from the date the complainant received the superintendent or designee's response.
+F. Corrective measures necessary to correct any noncompliance shall be instituted as expeditiously as possible, but no later than thirty (30) calendar days after the district's written response to the complainant, unless otherwise agreed to by the complainant.

+- G. A complainant may appeal the superintendent or designee's decision to a hearing officer designated by the district to hear the appeal by filing a written notice of appeal with the superintendent on or before the tenth (10th) calendar day from the date the complainant received the superintendent or designee's response.
 The hearing officer shall not have been involved in the initial complaint or investigation. - H. Upon receipt of an appeal, the hearing officer shall provide a written appeal decision to the complainant in a timely manner, not to exceed thirty (30) calendar days from the date the district received the appeal, unless otherwise agreed to by the complainant.
 The appeal decision will include notice of the complainant's right to file a complaint with the superintendent of public instruction under WAC 392-190-075.
 The appeal decision will be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency in accordance with Title VI.
-The decision of the hearing officer will include notice of the complainant's right to file a complaint with the Office of the Superintendent of Public Instruction.
-The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction.

-I. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or WAC 392-190-070, the complainant may file a complaint with the Office of the Superintendent of Public Instruction under WAC 392-190-075.
+The decision of the hearing officer will include notice of the complainant's right to file a complaint with the Office of the Superintendent of Public Instruction. - I. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or WAC 392-190-070, the complainant may file a complaint with the Office of the Superintendent of Public Instruction under WAC 392-190-075.
 A complaint must be received by the Office Superintendent of Public Instruction within twenty (20) calendar days after the complainant received the hearing officer's written appeal decision.